Jacobs Aircraft Engine Company: Early engines

 An early product was the 1931 L-3, a 190.4 cid 51 hp three-cylinder air-cooled radial engine.
 Only 44 were built.

 By 1933, Jacobs had developed its most famous engine, the L-4 seven-cylinder air-cooled radial, with a power rating of 225 hp displacement of 757.7 cid.
-It was better known as by its military designation, R-755.
+It was better known by its military designation, R-755.
 At the time it became known as the best producer of engines in the 200-400 horsepower range.
 Jacobs was the first to start making engines using forged aluminum alloy pistons, sodium-filled exhaust valves, and magnesium alloy crankcases.

 The L-4 was used mostly on the Cessna Bobcat, Cessna 195, and Stearman Kaydet.

 Due to the tendency of the L-4 engine to vibrate heavily at low rpm, it was given the nicknames Shakin' Jake and Shakey Jake.

 Later models

 Later developments included the 285 hp L-5 or R-830, and 330 hp L-6 or R-915.